STFUjs/STFU/README.md

 0: 2-bit Differencing Symbols with STFU types or
 1: Pulse Driver for initial Block size in Binary bits.

-The Binary structure and Differencer can inter-mix and can represent all composites of bit structures.
+The Binary structure and Differencer can inter-mix and can represent all composites of bit structures including each-other.

 If the initiator (leading msb bit) is high,
 (signaling initial Blocks of Bits)